 A residence telephone will be changed to business service if:

 - residence telephone number is used primarily or substantially for business purposes; or

 - residence telephone is advertised in connection with the sale of products or services; and

 - the subscriber has no business service elsewhere within our system.

-A customer who wants to stop service must notify NATCO Communications by telephone or in person at the business office at least 5 working days before the requested disconnection date.
+A customer who wants to stop service must notify NATCO by telephone or in person at the business office at least 5 working days before the requested disconnection date.
 If the request is mailed, the notice must be mailed 8 days before the requested disconnect date.
-NATCO Communications will close an account 7 days after service has been suspended by the company.
+NATCO will close an account 7 days after service has been suspended by the company.

 CPNI - Customer Proprietary Network Information

 In recent years, the Federal Communications Commission (FCC) instituted new procedures requiring telecommunications companies to increase security measures on the sharing of certain private account information known as Customer Proprietary Network Information (CPNI).